Wyntuition/jekyll-now/todo/02-work-internal.md

 [PPT](https://drive.google.com/drive/folders/0BzVVFi4AfziiMHVZdFVTMHpzSk0)

 By now many of us have had interaction with containers in some way, whether it's using them locally to build or try something, or deploying software in them into the cloud, or hearing your IT executives pushing for cost savings via containerizing things.
 As you get more deep into containers, you'll get more deep into container management needs.
-As soon as you have a set of containers deployed in production, you quickly find the need to manage things like:
+As soon as you have a set of containers deployed in production, you quickly find the need to manage things, everything from how the containers will find each other out in the wild, to what happens when they crash:

 * Scheduling - deploying containers on the right infrastructure depending on capacity, etc.
 * Container-to-container communication & service discovery